nahojkap/jahspotify/README.md

 * dynamic playlist using echonest apis
 * basic historical track list view
 * very basic android app for remote control
+* JSON reset based API
+* web-ui based on JQuery Mobile

 In addition, all the above functions are accessible over a JSON based RESTful API (provided by the services and web modules).

+Note: Currently, JahSpotify relies on existing playlists created from Spotify - there is currently no option to add playlists/folders using the API or UI - it is being worked on ;)

 ## To build